 What To Do in Mismaloya

-Although, the movie set is long gone. you can still visit the golden beaches of Mismaloya that were featured in the movie.
-Mismaloya is located on a calm bay, surrounded by jungles that spill into the ocean.
-Because the bay is protected, It’s the perfect water for swimming, kayaking and stand up paddling.
+Although, the movie set is long gone, you can still visit the golden sand beaches that Elizabeth and Richard rolled around on in the movie.
+Mismaloya is an idyllic spot located on a gorgeous bay, surrounded by jungles that spill into the ocean.
+Because the bay is somewhat protected, it’s perfect for swimming, kayaking and stand up paddling.

 While you’re in Mismaloya, visit Los Arcos National Marine Park.
 The park is right off the coast.
-In fact you can see the large rocks that make up Los Arcos right from the beach in Mismaloya.
+In fact you can see the large rocks that form Los Arcos right from the beach in Mismaloya.
 The park has underwater caves and a small reef for snorkeling and scuba.
-Ask one of the many boat captains along the beach about a tour.
+Ask one of the many boat captains along the beach about taking a tour.

 Getting to Mismaloya

 Mismaloya is 8 miles south of Vallarta.
 If you don’t have a car, take the orange and white bus at the corner of Basilio Badillo y Constitucion in the Romatic Zone.
 The fare is less than $.50 (8 pesos) one way.
 Get off at the Mismaloya Beach stop.
 There will be a cobblestone street that leads to the beach.
 You could also go by taxi or Uber.
 By car, take Hwy 200 south of of downtown to Mismaloya.